Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Names and Appearance

-Black turtle beans are small, black or dark violet, oval or round, and glossy beans with a white spot on one side.
+Black turtle beans are small, black or dark violet, oval or round, and glossy beans with white spots on one side.

 In different cultures, black turtle beans have various names.
 In Latin America these beans can be called frijoles negros, judía negra, caviar criollo, zaragoza, poronto negro, caraota or habichuela negra.
 In Portuegese black turtle beans are named feijão preto.
 In Indian or Tamil cuisine, these beans are known as maa ki daal or karuppu karamani.
 In Maharashtrian culture, these beans are called Kala ghevada.